donovanh/activate/README.md

 If you set up CSS rules to affect the contents of the `active` elements, these rules will then be triggered as the page is scrolled.

-Activate is small (less than 400 bytes), and does not rely on jQuery.
+Activate is small (less than 5Kb), and does not rely on jQuery.

 ## Demo